ericwbailey/ericwbailey.website/source/published/thoughts-on-embedding-alternative-text-metadata-into-images.md

 And a more public one:
 <blockquote>
   <p>
     A puppy sitting in a small cooking pot.
-The dog is a Havanese and Poodle mix, and features white curly and light gray fur blended, with brown tips at the and of her floppy ears and tail.
+The dog is a Havanese and Poodle mix, and features white curly and light gray fur blended, with brown tips at the end of her floppy ears and tail.
 She also has a small beard, button nose, and soft brown eyes.
 Her face has a worried expression on it.
   </p>
 </blockquote>